acgeospatial/awesome-earthobservation-code/README.md

 - [Landsat](https://cran.r-project.org/web/packages/landsat/index.html) - Processing of Landsat or other multispectral satellite imagery.
 Includes relative normalization, image-based radiometric correction, and topographic correction options.
 - [rnoaa](https://github.com/ropensci/rnoaa) - R interface to many NOAA data APIs
 - [MODISTools](https://github.com/ropensci/MODISTools) - Interface to the MODIS Land Products Subsets Web Services [Docs](https://docs.ropensci.org/MODISTools/)
+- [A Step-by-Step Guide to Making 3D Maps with Satellite Imagery in R](https://www.tylermw.com/a-step-by-step-guide-to-making-3d-maps-with-satellite-imagery-in-r/) - Walk you through [on] how to obtain the data required to make these types of maps, as well as the R code used to generate them

 ## Languages other than Python